Hayfabm/AMP-app/README.md

 ## Goals

-*Prediction of antimicrobial peptide (AMP) based on contextual features in amino acid sequence.
+Prediction of antimicrobial peptide (AMP) based on contextual features in amino acid sequence.
-*Design new antimicrobial peptide.

 ## Specifications